SeanTomlinson30/SHINY-map-prize/about.md

 ### Developers

-**MAP-district-comparison** has been developed through equal contribution by:
+MaDD has been developed through equal contribution by:

 |     |
 | --- |